UniversalDependencies/docs/_cs/feat/NumType.md

 ### <a name="Frac">`Frac`</a>: fraction

 This is a subtype of cardinal numbers.
 It may denote a fraction or just the denominator of the fraction.
+Note that this feature is [currently used inconsistently](https://github.com/UniversalDependencies/docs/issues/1205) in the Czech treebanks: Some of the _-ina_ forms are tagged [NOUN]().
+This will be revised in the future.

 #### Examples